zhujhj/Team-Tracker/README.md

 ### Phase 4: Task 3

-There are many changes I would make to my project if I had more time.
+Here are some changes I would make to my project if I had more time:

-First of all, there are ways to improve my user interface so it would
-be easier for someone to use the application.
-For example, right now,
-each button that is clicked in the main panel opens a new frame.
-If I had
-time, I would make it so some of the buttons would keep the application
-in the same frame, and the user would be able to go back to the home
-screen easily.
-Sometimes the frames that open block other frames, and
-the user would have to drag them away.

-Also, if I had more time, I would improve my view players interface.
-Instead of the panels where the user would type a value to add goals
-and assists, I would make it so there would be a panel where the user
-can edit the goals and assists using a (-) and (+) button.
-I would also
+- Have only one frame most of the time, instead of opening a new frame every time a button is clicked
+- Have a back button for this one frame, so it is still easy to navigate through the application
+- Instead of adding goals/assists by typing a number into a text field, I would have (+) and (-) buttons
-make it so the user would be able to view the goals and assists of the
+- Add a new page when a player is clicked, so the user can see all of their info, including name, goals and assists
-player without selecting the player.

-There are also some features that could be added, as some features
-mentioned in the previous paragraphs have not been implemented yet.
+- Add more information of the team page, showing the sport, as I did not really make use of the sport variable
+- Add more sports related pictures so that it is a more immersive experience